jemcox/brookesbooks/pages/about.md

 ![](../uploads/type-or-typo-logo-2.png)

 Because this blog is centred around typography within books (and just because I love books!)
 I chose to chose display my headings in Libre Baskerville as it is the most popular font that is used for the text within fiction books.
+I hope that my traditional but fun design choices within my blog reflect the book industry that is now now many years old but evolving constantly with the times.